NicoVermeir/LongListSelectorAdd/README.md

 This repo is added to illustrate a problem with the native wp8 SDK LongListSelector control

-When uses in Grouped mode, it will always position itself to the last added item!
+When used in Grouped mode, it will always position itself to the last added item!
 Meaning when you have a sorted list, it will be at the bottom...
 This is a weird behaviour and not UX friendly!

 A MVVM message is needed to reposition the LLS through the use of the ScrollTo method